 - 2 teaspoons coconut sugar (Omit for Whole30, or can use regular sugar if not Paleo or Whole30)

-- 12 oz jar of roasted red bell peppers, drained
+- 12 oz jar of roasted red bell peppers drained, and coarsely chopped

 - 1 shallot thinly sliced

-- 2 Tablespoons curry powder or curry paste
+- 2 Tbsp curry powder or curry paste

 - 1 cup coconut cream